Procarbazine will be started in a hospital clinic and your progress will be monitored by a specialist doctor.

 - Procarbazine lowers the number of white cells in your blood and this increases the chance that you may get an infection.
 You should take precautions to reduce the risk of infection whenever you can.
 So, if possible, avoid other people with infections and let your doctor know straightaway if you think you are getting a sore throat or if you have a high temperature.

-- While you are taking procarbazine, do not have any immunisations (vaccinations) without talking to your doctor first.
+- While you are taking procarbazine, do not have any immunisations (vaccinations) without talking with your doctor first.
 Because procarbazine lowers your body's resistance, there is a chance that you may get an infection from some vaccines.

 - If you buy or take any other medicines, check with a pharmacist that they are safe to take alongside procarbazine.